Windows 10 driver installation

 Does the computer allow the monitors native/prime resolution in display properties?

-To check the Display Properties follow these steps: (Figure 2)
+To check the Display Properties follow these steps: (Figure 2 and 3)

 - Single right-click on an empty spot of the desktop and select Properties.